 Phi Phi Islands

-A ferry ride from Phuket Town will take you to some of the most stunning and breathtaking islands imaginable.
+A ferry ride from Phuket Town will take you to some of the most stunning islands imaginable.
 You can go for the day trip or spend a few nights at one of the island’s hotels.

 Phuket Big Buddha